florianeckerstorfer/viennaphp-predictionio/README.md

 You can now access the Prediction.io admin GUI at [http://192.168.33.20:9000](http://192.168.33.20:9000) and login using the credentials you defined earlier.

-Next you should create an application named `viennajs-tvshow` and add an *Item Recommendation Engine* named `itemrec`.
+Next you should create an application named `viennaphp-tvshow` and add an *Item Recommendation Engine* named `itemrec`.

 You can stop the virtual machine by typing `vagrant halt` and no data will be lost.
 If you want to restart the virtual machine you need to use `vagrant up --provision`.
 If you destroy the machine you need to set it up again later (creating the user, application and so on) and all data is lost.